simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Support for SAML 1.1 was removed
   * Old-style PHP templates were removed
   * Old-style dictionaries were removed
+  * The default value for attrname-format was changed to 'urn:oasis:names:tc:SAML:2.0:attrname-format:uri' to comply with SAML2INT

 ## Version 1.19.1